fangwei123456/spikingjelly/docs/source/index.rst

 About
 -------------------------
-`Multimedia Learning Group, Institute of Digital Media (NELVT), Peking University <https://pkuml.org/>`_ is the main developer of spikingjelly.
+`Multimedia Learning Group, Institute of Digital Media (NELVT), Peking University <https://pkuml.org/>`_ and `Peng Cheng Laboratory <http://www.szpclab.com/>`_ are the main developers of SpikingJelly.

 The list of developers can be found at https://github.com/fangwei123456/spikingjelly/graphs/contributors.